Mexico Insurance For Tourists – Who Can Drive Your Vehicle In Mexico?

 Your vehicle can be taken into Mexico by an authorized party.
-However, you must be sure that the vehicle is covered with Mexico insurance for federal highways.
-You must also provide a letter explaining that you have given permission for your vehicle to be driven by someone else and the driver MUST have a US or Canadian license.
+However, you must be sure that the vehicle is covered with Mexican auto insurance for federal highways.
+You must also provide a letter explaining that you have given permission for your vehicle to be driven by someone else, and the driver MUST have a US or Canadian license.
 An event-free trip is ideal.
 However, be aware that you may have to travel to Mexico if your vehicle is involved in an incident since it won’t be released to any other party.

 Discussing the terms of your coverage with a third party who will drive the vehicle in Mexico is wise.
 For example, unauthorized towing of a trailer could result in your policy’s nullification.
 Be sure that your driver is aware of the limitations.